mathMatthew/spreadsheetCoder/XML_Functions_and_Transforms.md

 ### CodeCalculation

 Root element with attributes like:
-- **Name**: Defined complex function.
+- **Name**: The name of the defined function.
-- **Version**: Function version.
+- **Version**: The XML Format version used for encoding the logic.
+The current version is 4.0.
 - **HasMultipleOutputs**: Indicates if multiple outputs exist (1 for true, 0 for false).
 - **AppliesTo**: Two possible values:  'All except skip' and 'Only where defined'.
 Not case sensitive.
-  - 'All except skip' means that this XML file will be used for any language except there is a LangSpec record for that language designated Skip.
+  - 'All except skip' means that this XML file will be used for any language except when there is a LangSpec record for that language designated Skip.
   - 'Only where defined' means that this XML file will not be used for any language unless there is a LangSpec record for it.
-Even then if there is a LangSpec record for that language which says to Skip for this language it will still, of course not be used.
+Even then if there is a LangSpec record for that language which says to Skip for this language it will still, of course, not be used.

 ### LangSpec